Sleighs/HeroMatchups/README.md

 # Hero Matchups Api Documentation Website

-This is a repository for the Hero Matchups API documentation website.
+This is the home to the Hero Matchups API documentation website.
 The Hero Matchups API is a resource that offers strategic counters & opponent matchups for the team based multiplayer first-person shooter Overwatch 2.

 ### Features
 * Hero matchup chart - Including all strong and weak matchups for each character based on hero kits, the latest competitive season and win rates